anmolshah80/trekbag/README.md

 - Update the counter in the header to keep track of total items in the list and the number of items that have been marked as packed
 - Add delete icon to delete an item from the list
 - Sort items by `default` or the item's `name` (in _ascending_ order), or based on its `packed` and `unpacked` status

+## To-dos

+- Show warning if the user does try to add an existing item again, add the item once the user confirms
+- Save the data to localStorage